 What’s unique about this breed is that there are actually two Fox Terriers—one is known as the Wire Fox Terrier, and the other is the Smooth Fox Terrier, based upon the texture of their coats.
-Another distinguishing physical trait is the head: a Smooth Fox Terrier's head is more V-shaped.
+Another distinguishing physical trait is the head: A Smooth Fox Terrier's head is more V-shaped.
 Otherwise, the two breeds are essentially identical.

 Weight: 15 to 18 pounds

-Height: 15 1/2 inches
+Height: 14 to 15 1/2 inches

 Coat: Smooth or wired

-Life Expectancy: 12 to 15 years
+Life Span: 12 to 15 years

 Characteristics of the Fox Terrier